semver/semver/CONTRIBUTING.md

 * Typo fixes
 * Small wording clarifications that do not impact the semantics of the specification.

+### Translations

+Translations also don't require an RFC.
+If you want to contribute to the translations, you can visit the [website repository](https://github.com/semver/semver.org) and submit a PR.

 ## What the process is

 When a pull request ("PR" from here forward) is opened against the specification or